Dillon Danis: Bellator MMA (2018–2019)

-Retirement (2023–2025)

 On October 21, 2023, it was reported by Ariel Helwani that Danis had been released from his Bellator contract.
 Danis hit the free agency market and aimed to get a deal with the UFC, but stated his intention to not participate in MMA again if he did not get signed.
 A month after his exit from Bellator, Danis subsequently announced his retirement from combat sports on November 15, 2023.

-Global Fight League
+Global Fight League (2025)

 On January 24, 2025 it was announced that Danis had signed with Global Fight League as part of their New York team under the welterweight division managed by Ray Longo.
 Originally, Danis was scheduled to face former interim UFC lightweight champion Tony Ferguson as the headliner for GFL 2 on May 25, but on April 9 both GFL 1 and GFL 2 were postponed indefinitely.

 Misfits MMA (2025–present)

 On July 20, 2025 Misfits Boxing announced that Danis and influencer Warren Spencer would partake in an MMA match on the Misfits 22 – Ring of Thrones undercard, launching their MMA division.
 The event took place on August 30 at Manchester Arena in Manchester, England for the inaugural MF MMA light heavyweight title (175 Ibs limit).
 Danis won the bout by mounted guillotine-choke submission fifteen seconds into the first round and was crowned the inhouse champion.
 After the bout, Danis faced off with strongman Eddie Hall.

 On November 3, Misfits co-president Mams Taylor announced that Danis would make his first title defense on the Misfits Mania – The Fight Before Christmas undercard, set to take place on December 20 at the Dubai Duty Free Tennis Stadium in Dubai, UAE.
 One week later, Danis' opponent was confirmed to be Anthony Taylor.
+However, on December 5 following an altercation involving Islam Makhachev's team at UFC 322, Danis was removed from the card after not being medically cleared to compete.

+Other promotions (2026)

+Danis was scheduled to face Mike Perry on August 29, 2026 at DuelBit's inaugural combat sports event Duel Arena 1.
+However, 48 hours before the bout, Danis withdrew for undisclosed reasons and was replaced by Brandon Jenkins.
+Danis later posted a video on social media that showed that he had suffered a laceration on his arm that required stiches.

-Grappling events
+Grappling career

 On May 9, 2015, Danis fought UFC veteran Joe Lauzon at Metamoris 6.
 Danis won via a D'arce choke.